Watermelon Seeds - Crimson Sweet HEIRLOOM - OPEN POLLINATED

 Hierloom Crimson Sweet Watermelon Seeds:

-As its name suggests, the Crimson Sweet Watermelon possesses a strikingly red flesh that tastes absolutely delicious!
+As its name suggests, Crimson Sweet Watermelon possesses strikingly red flesh that tastes absolutely delicious!
 Crimson Sweet Watermelon seeds produce a nice-sized fruit that is perfect for either the home gardener or the market grower.

 Watermelons grow best in warm weather and sandy soils.
 Make sure their trailing vines have plenty of space and let your melons enjoy the warm summer sun for delicious, sweet harvests!